 \subsubsection{Gaussian-based Attention}

-\textbf{Self Supervised Gaussian-Attention}: Most soft-attention models use softmax to predict the attention of feature maps \cite{m_transformers, image_transfomer, zhang2020resnest} which suffers from various drawbacks.
+~\\\textbf{Self Supervised Gaussian-Attention}: Most soft-attention models use softmax to predict the attention of feature maps \cite{m_transformers, image_transfomer, zhang2020resnest}, which suffers from various drawbacks.
 In~\cite{niu2020gatcluster}, Niu~\etal proposed replacing the classical softmax with a Gaussian attention module.
 As shown in Figure~\ref{fig:stochastics} (d), they build a 2D Gaussian kernel to generate attention maps instead of softmax $K = e(-\frac{1}{\alpha}(u - \mu)^T \sum^{-1} (u - \mu))$ for each individual element, where $u = [x, y]^T$, $\mu = [\mu_x, \mu^y]^T$.
-A fully connected layer passes the extracted features, and then the Gaussian kernel is used to predict the attention scores.
+A fully connected layer passes the extracted features, and the Gaussian kernel predicts the attention scores.
 Using Gaussian kernels proved its effectiveness in discriminating the important features.
-Since it does not require any further learning steps, such as fully connected layers or convolutions, this significantly reduces the number of parameters.
+Since it does not require further learning steps, such as fully connected layers or convolutions, this significantly reduces the number of parameters.
 As stochastic training models need careful designs because of SGD mismatching~\cite{stochastic1, stochastic2, stochastic3}, the Gaussian attention model developed binary classification loss that takes normalized logits to suppress the low scores and discriminate the high ones.
 This normalization uses a modified version of softmax, where the input is squared and divided by temperature value (\eg batch size).

-\textbf{Uncertainty-Aware Attention}: Since attention is generated without full supervision (\ie in a weakly-supervised manner), it lacks full reliability \cite{li2018tell}.
-To fix this issue, \cite{heo2018uncertainty} proposed the use of uncertainty which is based on input.
+\textbf{Uncertainty-Aware Attention}: Since attention is generated without full supervision (\ie, in a weakly-supervised manner), it lacks full reliability \cite{li2018tell}.
+To fix this issue, \cite{heo2018uncertainty} proposed using uncertainty based on input.
 It generates varied attention maps according to the input and, therefore, learns higher variance for uncertain inputs.
-Gaussian distribution is used to handle attention weights, such that it gives small values in case of high confidence and vice versa \cite{kendall2017uncertainties}.
+Gaussian distribution handles attention weights, giving small values in case of high confidence and vice versa \cite{kendall2017uncertainties}.
 Bayesian network is employed to build the model with variational inference as a solution~\cite{zhang1994simple, blei2017variational}.
-Note that this model is stochastic and SGD backpropagation flow can not work properly due to randomness \cite{kingma2013auto}.
+Note that this model is stochastic, and SGD back-propagation flow can not work properly due to randomness \cite{kingma2013auto}.
 For this reason, they used the reparameterization trick \cite{gal2017concrete, kingma2015variational} to train their model.